RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 ### Custom Types

 Each SimpleMetric has a `custom_type` option.
-This option gives an additional name to the data term when using [[RunSimpleMetrics]] or [[SimpleMetricFeatures]] (ex output becomes L1_total_energy and L2_total_energy in the example below).
+This option gives an additional name to the data term when using [[RunSimpleMetrics]] or [[SimpleMetricFeatures]] (ex: output scoreterm becomes L1_total_energy and L2_total_energy in the example below).
 The benefit to this is that you can have multiple SimpleMetrics, all configured differently and using the `custom_type` option allows you to run them all in a single `RunSimpleMetrics` or SimpleMetricFeatures application.

 Ex: